How to Avoid Extreme Stomach Pain After Protein Shake

 Why Do Protein Shakes Cause Extreme Stomach Pain?

-Regularly eating emulsifiers, thickeners, and other additives can upset your stomach because they are hard to break down.
+Emulsifiers, thickeners, and other ultra-processed additives are hard to break down.

 And too much intestinal gas can cause bloating and stomach pain.

-Regularly eating certain food additives can also alter the composition of your gut microbiome.
+Regularly eating certain food additives can also alter the composition of your gut microbiome – the collection of microorganisms living in your digestive tract (North Clin Istanb, 2020).

 - acacia fiber